Metabolic Landscapes

 Landscape Studies, Art, Society, Territory, CommonalityAbstract

-Viewed from multiple perspectives, the landscape today is to be regarded as a complex field of inquiry in which the intricate interweaving of anthropological, historical, social and, not least, ecological issues (Ingold 1993, 2018) helps to liberate the landscape itself from its purely visual dimension.
-Recognising this complexity has, in recent decades, enabled the updating of the disciplinary terms and tools of landscape design.
-In particular, contemporary art—through artistic projects that employ performative, participatory and transmedia practices—has renewed design approaches, establishing itself as best practice within the territory, and has deconstructed the disciplinary terms that determine the forms and meanings of the landscape.
+Viewed from multiple perspectives, the landscape today is to be regarded as a complex field of inquiry in which the intricate interweaving of anthropological, historical, social and ecological issues (Ingold 1993, 2018) helps to liberate the landscape itself from its purely visual dimension.
+Recognising this complexity has enabled the updating of the disciplinary terms and tools of landscape design.
+In particular, contemporary art projects that employ performative, participatory and transmedia practices have renewed design approaches, establishing itself as best practice within the territory, and has deconstructed the disciplinary terms that determine the forms and meanings of the landscape.
 This essay explores certain artistic practices that have significantly contributed to deconstructing a heritage-based conception of the landscape, moving towards a cultural paradigm shift that reposition the landscape within the realm of the commons.
-The landscape, understood in its implications of commonality, demands a shift in perspective that entails the concept of a metabolic civilisation; that is, it considers the relationship between humans and the environment in radically new ways, in co-evolutionary terms.
+The landscape, understood in its implications of commonality, demands a shift in perspective that entails the concept of a metabolic civilisation.

 Published